 Ray Montford is a guitar player who lets his instrument sing with abandon.
-Rich in imagery, his original tunes are fuelled by a love of the wilderness that inspires haunting sonic canvasses of wild and raw beauty.
+Rich in imagery, his compositions are fuelled by a celebration of the human spirit, the open road and the backwoods wilderness, which all inspire haunting sonic canvasses of wild and raw beauty.
 While Montford's touch is reminiscent of British blues/rock masters, this unique Canadian talent and soulful player is making waves with a confident swagger and powerful sound all his own, wringing emotion from every note.
 Ray recently released his sixth studio album, Vintage Is Now, an evocative collection of originals steeped in a seamless mix of jazz, blues and rock; a shout-out that this musician has arrived.
 Produced by veteran Terry Brown (Rush/Klaatu/Max Webster) - Vintage shows Ray in peak form, as composer and guitarist.

 Born in Ottawa, Ray began learning by ear and woodshedding with the great rock records of that era, in his young-man-cave in the basement... he also spent countless